 Scrabble – This one is a true classic.
 Unlike many older popular games, this one hasn’t been broken by things like families passing down house rules for generations.
 Scrabble has always been and still is a very solid game.
 My only real beef with Scrabble is playing against people (or AI opponents digitally) that have the entire Scrabble Dictionary memorized and like to use all those two letter words that I’ve never heard of for maximum scoring potential.

-UPWORDS – UPWORDS was my wife’s favourite word game growing up.
+UPWORDS – UPWORDS was one of my wife’s favourite word games growing up.
 She was the one that introduced me to it.
 It has a lot of similarities to Scrabble.
 Besides not having special scoring spots on the board, the big difference from Scrabble is that you can put letters on top of existing letters.
 This gives you way more options and ways to play your tiles.
 Scoring is also much simpler, being based on the number of tiles used and how high they are stacked and not which letters are used.

 Boggle – Of the games mentioned so far, this is my personal favourite.
 Shake up the letter dice then rush to spell as many words as you can, only scoring the words that no one else has guessed.
 It’s this last bit that is the killer part of Boggle.
 Easy to spot and spell words are often guessed by all players and thus aren’t actually worth any points.
-Personally I prefer to play this one digitally, where you can click or just tap on the letters you want to use or type out the words you find.
+Personally, I prefer to play this one digitally, where you can click or just tap on the letters you want to use or type out the words you find.

 Quiddler – In this game players are given a hand of letter cards and must try to spell a word.
 If they can’t form a word with their hand they discard a card and draw a new one, giving up their turn.
 The neat bit here is that the game starts off with a hand of three letter cards and continues to go up by one card each round.
 Thus requiring players to spell bigger and bigger words as the game ramps up.
 It reminds me a bit of the trick taking game Wizard in that way.